synapse-wireless/kicad-libs/README.md

 [![](https://cloud.githubusercontent.com/assets/1317406/12406044/32cd9916-be0f-11e5-9b18-1547f284f878.png)](http://www.synapse-wireless.com/)

-# Synapse KiCAD Part Libraries
+# Synapse KiCad Part Libraries

 ## Setup

-1. In eeschema, add "symbols" files to Kicad's "Preferences->Component Libraries":
+1. In eeschema, add "symbols" files to KiCad's "Preferences->Component Libraries":

    **Note**: these settings are stored in the project (.pro) file, so this step is required for each new project.